10 Teas That Calm Stress and Anxiety

 1. Passionflower Tea

 Research has shown that passionflower can improve sleep [1] and help people better manage anxiety [2].
-Passionflower can be a bit bitter, so you may want to mix it with other teas.
+Passionflower can be a bit bitter and so you may want to mix it with other teas.

 2. Peppermint Tea